nigalanakis/Crystal_Math/docs/source/procedure.rst

 	python csd_data_extraction.py

 Depending on the parameters set (`get_refcode_families`, `cluster_refcode_families`, `get_unique_structures`), the script may first generate the respective JSON files.
 These operations are handled by functions within the ``csd_operations`` module.
 Once the initial tasks are completed, the script continues to extract data from the selected structures, which can be either CSD structures or ``*.cif`` files.
-Depending on the selected functions, this process can take a few hours to complete.
-The first time the code is executed, it is necessary to set ``"get_refcode_families": true``, ``"cluster_refcode_families": true``, ``"get_unique_structures": true``, to generate the list of structures that will be available for subsequent analysis.
+Depending on the selected structure filters, this process can take a few hours to complete.
 Unless it is required to add more structures to the unique structures list, these steps can be performed only the first time running the code.

 Initialization
 ^^^^^^^^^^^^^^